unahouExosite/docs/portals/README.md

 Create a portal under a user.
 The created portal will have the same device, data sources, events, alerts and scripts as the Default Portal Template in /admin/portaltemplate if Default Portal Template is not "no template".

+##### Permissions

+* User must have at least `d_p_crea` [permission](#permission-object) to the domain.

 ##### Request

-Request body is a [portal object](#portal-object).
+* Request body is a [portal object](#portal-object).
 Currently only the following keys may be included:
     * `"planId"` - portals plan ID from signup page, e.g. https://portals.exosite.com/signup?plan=3676938388.
 Plan must allow free signups.(optional)
     If you send any keys besides these, it will do nothing.

+* Requires authentication.

 ##### Response

-On success, response has HTTP status 201 and the created [portal object](#portal-object).

-On failure, response has HTTP status of 400 or greater.
+* `201 Created`: Returned along with a body containing a [portal object](#portal-object) if the portal is created successfully.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to create the portal.

 ##### Example